QualiSystemsLab/Ansible-Shell/README.md

 The base python cloudshell package has been extended for app configuration management to support gitlab private repos.
 A 2G service leveraging the same base package is also included for use with physical resources.

+See our [dev guide](https://devguide.quali.com/configmanagement/2020.1.0/cf-ansible.html) for further info on Ansible Configuration Management development.

 ## Gitlab Support
 - Gitlab links are supported, but for Private Repos require the URL to be in format of their REST api
 - http://<SERVER_IP>/api/<API_VERSION>/projects/<PROJECT_ID>/repository/files/<PROJECT_PATH>/raw?ref=<GIT_BRANCH>